calebclayreagor/calebclayreagor.github.io/_posts/2025-10-04-density-clustering-pt1.md

 </div>

-Although this equation is inverse to some other efficiency definitions, I chose to use it because $E$ is bounded on the interval $(0,1]$, with $E=1$ indicating that a taxi rider/vehicle configuration was as efficient as microtransit and $E<1$ indicating that the configuration was comparatively inefficient.
-If we assume that microtransit trips cost a scalar multiple $\alpha$ of the average taxi-trip cost per cluster, $E$ becomes a measure of the relative rider packing:
+Although this equation is inverse to some efficiency definitions, I chose it because $E$ is bounded on the interval $(0,1]$, with $E=1$ indicating a taxi rider/vehicle configuration was as efficient as microtransit and $E<1$ indicating the configuration was comparatively inefficient.
+If we assume that microtransit trips cost a scalar multiple $\alpha$ of the average taxi-trip cost per cluster, $E$ becomes a measure of rider packing:

 <div align="center" markdown="1" style="font-size:1.25rem; line-height:1.5;">